usnistgov/BF/content/en/Info/BF/_MEM/CWE2BF.md

 For BF MUS: Uninitialized Object – relates to CWEs: 457, 456, CWE-665*, 908*, and 909*; Not Cleared Object – to CWEs: 226*, 244, and 459*; NULL Pointer Dereference – to CWE-476; Untrusted Pointer Dereference – to CWEs: 119 and 822; Type Confusion – to CWEs: 588 and 843*; Use After Free – to CWEs: 119,416, and 825; Buffer Overflow – to CWEs: 118, 119, 120, 121, 122, 123, 125, 126, 466, 805, 806, 787, and 788; Buffer Underflow – to CWEs: 118, 119, 122, 123, 124, 125, 127, 466, 786, 787, 805, and 806; Unitialized Pointer Dereference – to CWEs: 119 and 824.
 There are no related CWEs to BF MUS Object Corruption.

 For BF MDL: Memory Leak – relates to CWEs: 401, 404*, and 771*; Double free – to CWE-415; Object Corruption – to CWEs: 404*, 761, 762, and 763.

-{{< svg src="images/memorycwes.svg" height="700" caption="Figure 1.
-A digraph of all memory related CWEs.
-Dashed triple line – variant, double line – base, single line – class, and thick red line – pillar.
-BF class correspondence: pink is only for MAL, green is for both MDL and MAL, and blue is for MUS." >}}